Ofenhed/Steganography/README.md

 ## Future thoughts
 I will add additional PRNG's.
 The one that comes to mind now is scrypt.

+I will add additional formats to hide data in.
+Primary goal is JPEG, as it opens up the possibility of using MPEG in the future.

 As this project is still in early development, I do not guarantee backwards or forwards compatibility between versions of this program.